michal-bures/konkr_web/_posts/2023-07-30-low-hanging-fruit.md

 There's about one more weekend worth of little improvements on my list, before I fully dive into the next big undertaking, which would be:

 - The big content overhaul I've already wrote a lot about for example [here](/update/2023/05/28/gearing-up.html).
-- Tactical AI overhaul - this is always a huge time sink, but now I am just one more iteration from *really* nailing, I can feel it ☺.
+- Tactical AI overhaul - this is always a huge time sink, but now I am just one more iteration from *really* nailing it, I can feel it ☺.

 Expect more details on these big plans soon!